 If this happens, and you have been making your time visible to clients through time tracking and detailed outlines and invoices, they'll be able to see that you weren't being ineffective and that the project just took longer than expected.

 If you feel like you are falling behind on a project and won't make a deadline, communicate this with your client.
 You could say something along the lines of "Hey, this deliverable is taking longer than expected, I'm just giving you a heads up to let you know I might get it to you a couple of days after the deadline."

 Letting clients know beforehand that a deliverable might be late is better than them waiting on it and wondering what's going on.

 Lastly, if you are really in a time crunch, don't forget about outsourcing.
 Outsourcing can be invaluable for nailing deadlines with ease and optimizing your time.

 Not sure where to look for someone to take on a task?
 Why not try the Hectic community once you sign up!

 As a freelance worker, it's essential that your time doesn't get eaten up switching between multiple projects and juggling client communications.

-If you want to streamline your freelancing project management, workflow, and client-related admin, sign up for the Hectic app today.
-Your first client is free, now and forever.
+If you want to streamline your freelancing project management, workflow, and client-related admin, sign up for Hectic today.